mdevlamynck/elm-symfony-bridge/parcel/README.md

 * `urlPrefix`: When dev is true, which prefix to use when generating urls (defaults to `/index.php` or `/app_dev.php` depending on which is found)
 * `enableTranslations`: Enable generating translations (defaults to true if the willdurand/js-translation-bundle package is installed)
 * `lang`: Lang to use when exporting translations (defaults to the default lang configured in symfony)
-* `envVariables`: Variables to replace during compile time
+* `envVariables`: Variables to replace during compile time, will also read env vars

 If these rules don't work for you, you can override any of these parameters in your `package.json` under the `elm-symfony-bridge` key like so: